Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: Related Work

 \subsection{Adaptive Resource Management and Edge Computing}

 The emergence of edge computing has necessitated a more dynamic approach to resource management~\cite{10356753,9354847}.
 Early adaptive systems relied on control theory or heuristic rules to adjust system parameters such as sampling rates and transmission frequencies \cite{7488250}.
 Lyapunov optimization techniques were later introduced to provide theoretical guarantees for system stability and energy efficiency under stochastic workloads \cite{2010Neely}.
 In the context of data filtering, some studies proposed rule-based adaptive thresholds that respond to changes in network congestion or CPU utilization \cite{NGUYEN2024103884}.
-However, these traditional adaptive methods often struggle with the non-linear and high-dimensional nature of modern IoT data streams.
-Comprehensive surveys on edge-assisted data management highlight that static or simplistic adaptive strategies cannot effectively navigate the complex trade-offs between local computation and global communication in heterogeneous environments \cite{9863881,10754988}.
+However, these traditional adaptive methods often struggle with the non-linear and high-dimensional nature of modern IoE data streams.
+Comprehensive surveys on edge-assisted data management highlight that static or simplistic adaptive strategies cannot effectively navigate the complex trade-offs between local computation and global communication in heterogeneous environments \cite{9863881}.
+In this regard, recent efforts have demonstrated the effectiveness of Markov-inspired optimization frameworks for managing dynamic system state transitions, allowing for robust task scheduling and resource allocation in end-edge-cloud environments~\cite{11494288}.